Free Fermion Distributions Are Hard to Learn: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this work we have shown that it is hard to learn free fermion, or match gate distributions.
-We have shown that algorithms with access only to empirical expectation values require exponentially many queries to learn the underlying distribution.
-Moreover, if the algorithm is given general sample access to the underlying distribution the problem is still hard.
-In particular, learning the probability density function, or an evaluator, is still at least as hard as learning parity with noise.
+In this work we have shown that it is hard to learn free fermion, or likewise match gate distributions. we have shown in \Cref{cor:stat-hard,cor:stat-hard-ff} that exponentially many statistical queries are required to learn the unknown output distribution, and we have similarly shown in \Cref{cor:samp-hard,cor:samp-hard-ff,cor:samp-hard-state}, that there is no efficient algorithm for learning the unknown output distribution from individual samples.
+In particular, learning the probability density -- or similarly any free fermion state with a valid output distribution -- from samples in the occupation number basis is at least as hard as LPN.
 A problem that is believed to be computationally hard.

-Our work gives first results about the (non)-learnability of free fermion distributions.
-However, many questions remain open.
-Two immediate questions regard (1) the average case hardness of free fermion distributions in the statistical query setting, similar to the analysis in \cite{nietner2023} and (2) the hardness of learning free fermion distributions with a fixed particle number.